cryinkfly/cryinkfly/SPONSORS.md

 </p>

 <p align="center">
 All of my projects on GitHub are MIT-licensed open-source projects whose continued development is made possible entirely by the support of the awesome sponsors and supporters listed in this file.
-If you want to join them, please consider [sponsoring cryinkfly's development](https://github.com/sponsors/cryinkfly).
+If you want to join them, please consider <a href="https://github.com/sponsors/cryinkfly">sponsor cryinkfly's development</a>.
 </p>